zwo999/valofix/README.md

 # valofix
-quick fix for riot games login
+Quick fix for riot games login.

+ONLY USE IF YOU HAVE VALORANT INSTALLED AND YOU'RE RIOT LOGIN SAVED OR THE ACTIONS WILL NOT TAKE AFFECT